 You will get personal nutrition therapy in case of e.g. food allergies, eating disorders, underweight, overweight, kidney diseases, coeliac disease and gastro-intestinal disorders.
 You need a referral for nutrition therapy from a doctor or a nurse before you can book an appointment.

 Renewal of prescriptions

-You may request the renewal of an electronic prescription in any of the following ways:
+You may request the renewal of a prescription in any of the following ways: